mayeranalytics/nanopage/Demo/content/pages/documentation/page.md

 <a name="cms-partials"></a>
 ### Partials
 A partial  provides a feature.
 They are HTML snippets can provide potentially dynamic content.
-Partials are included in the markdown page via the Mustache syntax `{{partial-name}}` and `{{{partial-name}}}`.
+Partials are included in the markdown page via the Mustache syntax `partial-name` and `partial-name`.
 See the [Partials](#internals-partials) section below for more details.
 For example, in order to include the author name, as defined in `config.yaml`, just write in the markdown file.

 ```html
 {{{author}}}